 After that dream ended the rest of the 90’s were good for sleep, most likely because I was exhausted or drunk.
 In 2000 we moved to NYC and the first few years of sleeping were pretty good.
 But in 2002 things got weird again.
 I think 9/11, blackouts, city life and moving around started effecting me.
 My mid thirties through my early forties brought night terrors.
 Waking up in a cold sweat, silently screaming, pushing and punching the air.
 Sometimes I couldn’t go back to sleep because I would land right back into the dream.
 That’s some weird shit.
 I’m hoping those nights are in my past.

 We may not all have recurring dreams or night terrors, but I bet we all have had that messed up thought while lying in bed, of something from the past that really fucks with your mind.
 I have one.
 Back in the 90’s I worked for a landscape construction/tent rental company in Pennsylvania.
-We would travel around eastern Pennsylvania erecting huge Octoberfest sized tents for all kinds of events.
+We would travel around eastern Pennsylvania erecting huge Octoberfest sized tents for all kinds of events during the summer months.
 Music Fest in Bethlehem Pennsylvania was one of the big events.
 These tents were huge.
 If possible we would take a front end loader or skid steer with us to help erect the tents.
 But sometimes the location was several hours away and a small crew of four or five was all we had available.

 Once a year we would travel to a small town in the north eastern part of Pennsylvania to erect a 80’ X 140’ tent for a local fire department’s fund raiser.
 I believe the town was called Tunkhannock, which according to Wikipedia means ‘Bend in River’.
 A crew of five of us would pack up a large 24’ straight truck and a pick up truck to make the trip north.
 We would start out at around 6:30am.
 The trip would take about 2 ½ hours.
 It was a pretty good gig.
 The tent went up in a open field near a baseball diamond.
 Nothing was in our way and no one to bother us.